pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 ```

 ## Boolean logic
-So can we use our fresh JavaScript implementation of the lambda calculus to represent a basic data structure like Boolean logic?
+So can we use our fresh JavaScript implementation of the lambda calculus to represent a basic data type like Booleans?
 What would this look like?
-Suppose we define the Boolean terms `true` and `false` as follows[<sup>[3]</sup>][klipse] [<sup>[4]</sup>][rojas]:
+Suppose we define the Boolean values `true` and `false` as follows[<sup>[3]</sup>][klipse] [<sup>[4]</sup>][rojas]:
 \\[btrue = \lambda a.\lambda b.a\\]
 \\[bfalse = \lambda a.\lambda b.b\\]
 ```javascript
 let btrue = a => b => a;
 let bfalse = a => b => b;
 ```
 We use `btrue` and `bfalse` as function names instead of `true` and `false` to avoid conflicts with existing function definitions in the standard library of JavaScript.
 Notice that `btrue` and `bfalse` are defined as functions.
-So if some Boolean expression gives back a value, there is actually nothing for us to "see".
+So if some Boolean expression gives back either of them as a value, there is actually nothing for us to "see".
 But at some point we want to see the outcome of a calculation, so to do that we apply the following trick when executing the code in a REPL:
 ```javascript
 > btrue(1)(0);
 1